JackPercival/chihuaWalk/README.md

 ## Application Architecture

-ChihuaWalk is built on a React frontent and a Flask backend, which uses SQLAlchemy to connect to a PostgreSQL database.
+ChihuaWalk is built on a React frontend and a Flask backend, which uses SQLAlchemy to connect to a PostgreSQL database.

 ## Frontend Overview